-- 1 Make sure you have permissions to log in as root on each of the nodes in the cluster. - 2 Shut down VCS on all nodes in the cluster:
+- 1 Make sure you have permissions to log in as root on each of the nodes in the cluster. - 2 Enter the permanent license key using the following command on each node: - # vxlicinstupgrade -k <key file path> - 3 Make sure keyless licenses are replaced on all cluster nodes before starting VCS.